What does Computing look like at High Ercall?

 A variety of methods are to be employed in the teaching of computing, which will afford pupils access to a range of resources and ensure that they are encouraged to develop their potential to the full.

-Teachers are expected to utilise many differing techniques and approaches to ensure that the computing curriculum is made interesting, interactive and alive.
-Teachers ensure progression of skills in their long-term planning.
-They build a sequence of lessons to engage learners and develop their digital literacy alongside the fundamental skills needed for life in the digital world.
+Teachers utilise many differing techniques and approaches to ensure that the computing curriculum is interesting, interactive and alive.
+Teachers ensure progression of knowledge and skills in their long-term planning which builds on children’s prior knowledge.
+They develop a sequence of lessons to engage learners and develop their digital literacy alongside the fundamental skills needed for life in the digital world.

 We recognise discussion and debate as a key aspect of effective learning and embrace the principles described by ‘Blooms Taxonomy’.
 Using this structure, it is possible to offer sufficient challenge for children, encouraging higher order thinking skills.